-Here's the lowdown on some great places to get the best shopping deals in the cities of Oz
+Here's the lowdown on some great places to get the best shopping deals in Australia's major cities.

 Shop til’ you drop at the largest outlet centre in Sydney, with over 120 premium brands all under one roof.
 Located in the inner-city suburb of Balmain, hop on board the Hello Sydney!
 Shopper Hopper, a direct ferry service from Circular Quay or Darling Harbour that will take you past iconic landmarks such as the Sydney Opera House.
 Stop by the Centre Concierge Desk on level two of the centre to get your free Hello Sydney! discount card and enjoy even more savings while shopping.

-Established in 1897, this market has a historic novelty factor.
+Established in 1897, the Fremantle Markets have a historic novelty factor.
 Join the ‘Heritage Trail’ to stroll through the area, located just 30 minutes by car from Perth’s city centre and learn more about its rich heritage.
 Enjoy the eclectic selection of stores filled with fresh produce and locally made goodies, then browse through the often one-of-kind souvenirs, artwork and fashion.
 Get your fortune read, dig into food from the four corners of the Earth and enjoy the vibrant busking scene and hum that only a bustling market can provide.
 Open from Friday to Monday and on public holidays.